Strongsville Historical Society

 The General Store will be open for shopping at the beginning and briefly after the tour.

 All proceeds go towards maintenance of the Historic Village.
-The Strongsville Historical Society is a 501c3 non-profit organization that does not receive any government funding.
+The Strongsville Historical Society is a 501c3 non-profit organization.

 Click here to donate to the Strongsville Historical Society!